blocky/iac/README.md

 Next, you will want to create a configuration for the infrastructure that you would like to run.
 To do so, create a file `terraform/main.tf` that describes your development infrastructure.
-For example, my `main.tf` looks like this:
+A good starting point for a `main.tf` is:

 ```hcl
 terraform {